dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 So hold two things at once.
 Know the work, which means understanding the systems for real and never becoming the person who demos something they cannot debug.
 And signal what is being searched for right now, not what should be searched for.

 Most people in DevRel are excellent at the first and treat the second as beneath them.
-That's a moral position, not a strategy, and the market doesn't grade on moral positions.
+I understand the instinct.
+Nobody gets hired for having correct opinions about what the industry should have wanted.
 The people who struggle during a reset are almost never the ones who lacked skill.
 They're the ones whose skill wasn't legible in the vocabulary the market was currently using.

 ## Then check whether the job is even doable

-Getting a job is not the win condition.
-Getting a job where the work is possible is.
+The offer isn't the finish line.
+Plenty of people have won the offer and walked into a job where the work was never going to be possible.

 Before you accept anything, find out who DevRel reports to and whether that person wanted a DevRel team or inherited one.
 Find out what stage the business is in and whether the proposed metrics match that stage.
 If you'd be the first DevRel hire, find out who defined the mandate before the requisition opened, because "we'll figure it out together" means you're being hired to invent your own job and then take the blame when it fails to produce a number nobody defined.
 Find out whether anyone senior will protect you when the CEO asks for ROI the week after a conference.
 And find out whether the product is any good, because you cannot advocate your way out of a bad one, and attempting it costs you community trust you spent a decade building.